How to Extract Text from JSON: A Complete Guide to Pulling Strings, Keys, and Values from Any JSON Structure

 description: 7-port hub with HDMI and SD card reader

-All the structural syntax is gone, leaving only the human-readable content.
+All the structural syntax is gone.
+Just the readable content.

 Input: